North Long Lake Association

 Read more...

-The NLLA Board of Directors, elected the following officers in a 2024 special election.
+The NLLA Board of Directors, elected the following officers in a the 2025 officer election.

 President - Harris Goldstein